 Metering of the photograph can also be quite an issue.
 Most cameras default to some sort of averaging of the light intensities in the photograph to arrive at the appropriate shutter speed and/or aperture and/or flash intensity to capture a correctly exposed photograph.
 With this kind of metering system, the camera will try to get the average intensity in the photograph to be the same as an 18% gray (middle of the exposure range).
-The usual result when shooting a tosogu against a white background will be an underexposed Photograph.
+The usual result when shooting a tosogu against a white background will be an underexposed photograph.
 The amount of underexposure will vary according to the percentage of the photo is a white background, but about 2 F-stops of underexposure will be typical.
 You can either record the camera settings, switch to manual, and increase the exposure by the appropriate amount, or force the camera's metering system to come to the correct exposure by telling it to increase the exposure (or increase the flash's light output) by the appropriate amount.
+If flash is used, it is actually usually easier to use the camera/flash in manual mode.

-Less expensive consumer digital camera sometimes will not have all the adjustments necessary to take a correctly exposed photograph against a white background - in these cases correct exposure can usually be obtained by using an 18% gray background (photographic graycard), as is shown in figure -1.
+Less expensive consumer digital camera sometimes will not have all the adjustments necessary to take a correctly exposed photograph against a white background - in these cases correct exposure can usually be obtained by using an 18% gray background (photographic graycard), as is shown in figure - 1.
 Note that this will require that the image be "knocked" out of the background and a white background substituted, which is quite time consuming to do if a professional looking result is to be obtained.

 Second, note the level attached to the camera hotshoe.
-Placing a small bubble level on the back of a camera w/o a hotshoe (they usually have the lcd reasonably parallel with the image plane in most consumer digital cameras) is an alternate workaround for cameras w/o hotshoes.
+Placing a small bubble level on the back of a camera w/o a hotshoe (they usually have the LCD reasonably parallel with the image plane in most consumer digital cameras) is an alternate workaround for cameras w/o hotshoes.
 Note that the surface the tosogu goes on should be fairly level as well.
 This is done to maximize the depth of field and minimize rework necessary on the photo.

 Third, note the lighting.
 They are actually not in the optimal place for lighting a lot of pieces, though the angle above the AR plastic is fairly "typical" (the lighting usually needs to be adjusted to show each piece in its best light (no pun intended)).
 In addition, it should be noted also that the light coming from the door at the upper left of the photograph should have been "blocked" to minimize color temperature/intensity changes (though usually this effect is minimal if most of the light is coming from controlled lights or flash is used).
-This author recommends doing a custom white balance for the purposes of these photographs (refer to your manual if you do not know what this is or how to do it).
-Please note the earlier comments about lighting types.
-It is very difficult to "fix" mismatched lighting in a photo editor.
+If you are currently not calibrating your monitor, please try to verify that your exposure is not off.
+A good starting point is to take an image with a gray card placed where the tosogu would ordinarily be and verifying that the average intensity is at least 128 or so on images meant to accurately portray the tosogu.